Jake-Brewer/plane/docs/research/llm/project_analysis_selector.md

 This document provides pseudocode algorithms to determine the most cost-effective LLM model for analyzing a given project based on project attributes, technical requirements, and user sentiment weighting.

+## File Size Metrics Usage Guide

+**LARGEST values** - Used for hard compatibility limits:
+- Must ensure the model can handle the worst-case scenario
+- If largest file/method doesn't fit, model will fail completely
+- Critical for initial filtering

+**95th PERCENTILE values** - Used for practical limits and complexity scoring:
+- Handles 95% of real-world cases
+- Ignores extreme outliers that might skew decisions
+- Better represents typical challenging scenarios

+**MEDIAN values** - Used for cost estimation:
+- Represents typical usage patterns
+- Most accurate for predicting actual costs
+- Not skewed by outliers or edge cases

+**AVERAGE values** - Used for complexity calculations:
+- Provides balanced view including outliers
+- Useful for mathematical complexity formulas
+- Considers impact of all files/methods

 ## Algorithm: Select Cheapest Analysis Model

 ### Input Parameters